robbycp/react-native-boilerplate/README.md

 ```
 2.

+# Guid
+## BottomPanel
+- If full screen bottom panel, use react-navigation screenOptions presentation `modal`
+- If not, use component BottomPanel

 # How to clone
 ## Basic
 1. Clone this repo, `git clone <this repo url> <your project name>`